Outdoor Activities in the Cowichan Valley

 - Blue Dog Kayaking in Mill Bay

 - Sealegs Kayaking Adventures in Ladysmith

 Whale watching excursions depart from Cowichan Bay several times a day during the season.
-Tours with Ocean Ecoventures have a great success rate in sightings of the southern resident orca population, transient orcas, humpback whales and minke whales as well as seals, sea lions and porpoises and a wide variety of birdlife.
+Tours with Ocean Ecoventures (see our Specials & Packages page for a special offer to guests of our B&B) have a great success rate in sightings of the southern resident orca population, transient orcas, humpback whales and minke whales as well as seals, sea lions and porpoises and a wide variety of birdlife.

 Vancouver Island is Canada’s premier dive destination.